vienie/Google-IT-Automation-with-Python/Automating Real-World Tasks with Python/Week 4 - Final Course Project/README.md

 - Write a script that summarizes and processes sales data into different categories
 - Convert images to smaller JPEG and text file for description
-- Upload content via a web service running using Django (Python framework)
+- Upload converted content via a web service that is already running using Django (Python framework)
+- All content should be displayed as HTML page on web browser
 - Generate a PDF using Python
 - Automatically send a PDF by email
 - Write a script to check the health status of the system